TheReconPilot/rl-notes/docs/exploration.md

 We take random action with probability $\epsilon$, otherwise the current optimal action.

 The regret of this strategy grows linearly with time.
-This is because $epsilon$ is constant at every time step.
+This is because $\epsilon$ is constant at every time step.
 Even if we have learned the optimal strategy, we still keep exploring random actions with a given probability.
 And so, the regret keeps growing.

 ### $\epsilon$-greedy with discounting